Hockey Hooking Penalty

 What is the punishment for hooking in hockey?

-The punishment for hooking in hockey is a two-minute time penalty, served by the offender on the penalty bench.
-During this time penalty, the offender's team will be short-handed on the ice, and the opposing team will have a power-play advantage.
+The punishment for hooking in hockey is a two-minute penalty, served by the offender on the penalty bench.
+During this time, the offender’s team will be shorthanded on the ice, and the opposing team will have a power-play advantage.
 The punishment for hooking an opponent with excessive force is a five-minute penalty; a referee may also choose ejection.
 Injuring an opponent while hooking is punished by an automatic ejection.